amuhak/MATH1554/Matrix Algebra/LU Factorization.md

 0&0&0&-3
 \end{bmatrix}}
 $$
-To reduce it we use the fallowing row operations:
+To reduce it we use the following row operations:
 $$
 \begin{equation*}
 \begin{split}